White privilege: Education

+Academic and societal ideas about race have tended to focus solely on the disadvantages suffered by racial minorities, overlooking the advantageous effects that accrue to whites.

 According to Stephanie Wildman and Ruth Olson, education policies in the US have contributed to the construction and reinforcement of white privilege.
 Wildman says that even schools that appear to be integrated often segregate students based on abilities.
 This can increase white students' initial educational advantage, magnifying the "unequal classroom experience of African American students" and minorities.

 Williams and Rivers (1972b) showed that test instructions in Standard English disadvantaged the black child and that if the language of the test is put in familiar labels without training or coaching, the child's performances on the tests increase significantly.
 According to Cadzen a child's language development should be evaluated in terms of his progress toward the norms for his particular speech community.
 Other studies using sentence repetition tasks found that, at both third and fifth grades, white subjects repeated Standard English sentences significantly more accurately than black subjects, while black subjects repeated nonstandard English sentences significantly more accurately than white subjects.

 According to Janet E. Helms traditional psychological and academic assessment is based on skills that are considered important within white, western, middle-class culture, but which may not be salient or valued within African-American culture.
 When tests' stimuli are more culturally pertinent to the experiences of African Americans, performance improves.
 Critics of the concept of white privilege say that in K–12 education, students' academic progress is measured on nationwide standardized tests which reflect national standards.